 Writing: Paper on valuing Tesla (with Brad Cornell) won readers' award (Bernstein-Levy) in Journal of Portfolio Management.
 Download the latest version of my annual equity risk premium update by clicking here and the latest version of my annual country risk update by clicking here.

-Data: The latest overall data update was on January 5, 2015.
+Data: The latest overall data update was on January 5, 2015 and the country risk data was updated again in July 2015.
 Check under data for downloads and links.

 Tools: Check under tools for additions to spreadsheets and webcast. uValue is available at the iTunes store.